 Bench seating is a stylish, space-saving seating solution ideal for restaurants, cafes, bars and nightclubs.
-Creating intimate cosy areas for customers to eat and drink provides an element of privacy and allows for great design in a venues interiors.
+Creating intimate cosy areas for customers to eat and drink provides an element of privacy and allows for great design in a venues interior.

 While the term Bench, Booth, Banquette & Fixed Seating is used interchangeably for a particular style of seating in restaurants, this type of seating has a main objective.
 It generally encompasses straight and curved seating, encouraging a social environment, intimate dining and efficient utilisation of space.